 - Cancer with surgically excised with a margin of normal skin.

 - The tumor is frozen and then eventually falls off within a couple of days

 - Radiation.
 This usually is reserved for larger, more aggressive tumors and requires repeated blasts of high-energy radiation directly on the tumor.

 - Medicated cream.
 You may be given a topical cream to put on the tumor daily until it dissolves.

 You might experience some scarring or slight disfigurement from any of the treatments for SCC, but those are easily treated with cosmetic procedures that your dermatologist can explain to you.
 The best dermatologists offer to perform these procedures after you’ve healed.

 Do you have any questions about Squamous Cell Carcinoma treatment in NYC?
-Would like to schedule an appointment with an internationally recognized dermatologist in New York, Dr. Susan Bard of Manhattan Dermatology Specialists, please contact our Midtown NYC or Upper East Side NYC office for consultation with the Squamous Cell Carcinoma dermatologist.
+Would like to schedule an appointment with an internationally recognized dermatologist in New York, Dr. Susan Bard of Manhattan Dermatology Specialists.
+Please contact our Midtown NYC or Upper East Side NYC office to consult with the Squamous Cell Carcinoma dermatologist.

 (212) 427-8750 Manhattan Dermatology (Midtown) 51 East 25th Street Ste 411, NY 10010

 (212) 889-2402 Manhattan Dermatology (Union Square) 55 W 17th St Ste 103, NY 10011